-Are you looking for fun and easy activities for kids, including faith-based ones?
-Take a look at my new book Let the Adventure Begin!
+And for more fun ideas and activities for your family, take a look at my book Let the Adventure Begin!
 Theme Nights for Families with Young Children (available on Amazon in both paperback book and Kindle versions).
-It includes more ideas, activities and resources for 56 family fun night themes.
-And stop by next Friday for another Bible story and activity!
+It includes ideas, activities and resources for 56 family fun night themes.

 Copyright©2011 by Laura W. Moulton

 All rights reserved.
 No part of this website may be reproduced or transmitted by any means—electronic, mechanical, photocopy, recording, or other—except for brief quotations in printed reviews, without the prior permission of the author.